Will Success Spoil Rock Hunter?: Production

 Will Success Spoil Rock Hunter? received a nomination for a Golden Globe for Best Motion Picture Actor – Musical/Comedy (Tony Randall) and a nomination for the Writers Guild of America, East WGA Award (Screen) for Best Written American Comedy (Frank Tashlin).
 Initially, Tashlin envisioned Ed Sullivan for the role of Rockwell P. Hunter.
 Sullivan turned it down, so Tony Randall was awarded the part.

+George Axelrod sold the rights to his play to Buddy Adler at Fox, which had just made Bus Stop, based on a script by Axelrod.
+The writer said "They didn't use my story, my play, or my script...
+I made it about the movies—they made it about television."

 The film contains joking references to several of Mansfield's other roles, including The Girl Can't Help It (1956; also directed by Tashlin), Kiss Them for Me (1957), and The Wayward Bus (1957).
 The book Rita Marlowe reads in the bathtub scene is Peyton Place (1956) by Grace Metalious, which became a feature film and a popular TV series.
 The buxom characters in the book were claimed to have been inspired by Mansfield.
 Joan Blondell, who was herself a major movie sex symbol some 30 years before (her sexuality being an early target of the Hays Code), was cast as Mansfield's frumpy, middle-aged, all-business secretary.

 Former silent film star Minta Durfee has an uncredited role as a scrubwoman.

 Randall is featured at the beginning of the film playing the drums, a trumpet, and a cello during the 20th Century-Fox logo and fanfare sequence.
 At the end, he remarks, "Oh, the fine print they put in an actor's contract these days!"
 He also performs a comedic intermission midway through the film, which he says is for the audience used to television break.

 In lieu of a theme song and opening of the film, Tashlin instead laid traditional opening credits over faux television commercials for products that failed to deliver what they promised.